interdependence/ansible-role-borgmatic/README.md

 ## Requirements

-If remote servers are configured in [repository-restricted] mode, and key based authentication is enforced, a privileged key on the control node must be used to perform management tasks on the remote backup servers.
-In order to protect remote repository integrity in the event that the control node is compromised, this key should be passphrase protected.
+If remote servers are configured in [repository-restricted] mode, and key based authentication is enforced, a privileged key on the control node must be used to perform management of the remote backup servers.
+In order to protect repository integrity in the event that the control node is compromised, this key should be passphrase protected.

-Once the privileged public key has been manually added to the backup servers `authorized_keys` file, password authentication can be disabled.
-For [rsync.net] this can be done through the [rsync.net web interface].
+Once the privileged public key has been manually added to the remote backup servers `authorized_keys` file, password authentication can be disabled.
+For [rsync.net] this can be done using the [rsync.net web interface].

 ## Role Variables